215-967-9070

 18. The Worth of Your Home & If You Want It

-You can get a rough appraisal of your home’s current value online, but you’d be well advised to contact a real estate professional for help.
+You can get a rough appraisal of your home’s current value online, but it’s best to contact a real estate professional for help.
 For most couples, their home is their largest marital asset.
 You want an accurate appraisal so that your property settlement agreement reflects the equity you’ve built together.

 19. Who Will Live in the House During Your Divorce